The OAuth 2.0 Playground is a tool for developers that simplifies experimentation with the OAuth 2.0 protocol and APIs.

 Trying out some requests in the OAuth 2.0 playground can help you understand how the protocol functions and make life easier when the time comes to use OAuth in your own code.

-With the OAuth 2.0 Playground you can walk through each step of the OAuth 2.0 flow for server-side web applications:
+With the OAuth 2.0 Playground you can walk through each step of the OAuth 2.0 flow for servers (auth code) and client apps (Implicit):

 - Authorizing API scopes

 At each step the Playground displays the full HTTP requests and responses.

 The playground is pre-configured to use with Google's OAuth 2.0 endpoints and APIs so that you can quickly and easily play around with these.
 It is also configurable (click on the configure icon on the top right) so that you can specify and use any OAuth 2.0 endpoints as long as they implement OAuth 2.0 draft 10 and above.